Table of contents

 For those in more creative industries or looking to make a bold impression, modern or creative templates can be effective, provided they maintain ATS compatibility.
 Whichever style you choose, ensure it effectively showcases your leadership experience and accomplishments.

-How to write an executive resume in 6 simple steps
+How to Write an Executive Resume in 6 Easy Steps

 Your executive resume should include: